MyNameIsCarsten/german-cookiebanner/README.md

         - 'cookiesConsent' + `cookieSuffix` (The cookieSuffix is based on the `name` attribute of the cookie choice button in `index.html`)
     - Data Layer Version (German: Datenschichtversion): Version 2

+# Note on Styling

+Although I have tried to make them as specific as possible, please ensure that no CSS identifier in `cookieScript.js` clashes with your own identifiers.

 # Sources